iRail/iRail/README.md

  * Step 12: Once the startscript has ran, the task of pushing strutural data to the occupancy table should be automated: `crontab -e` => `30 3 * * * php $PATH_TO_IRAIL_FOLDER/occupancy/scripts/cronjob.php`
  * Step 13: Enjoy the occupancy scores in all the GET requests and the POST request: `curl -H "Content-Type: application/json" -X POST -d '{"connection": "http://irail.be/connections/8871308/20160722/IC4516","from": "http://irail.be/station/NMBS/008871308","date": "20160722","vehicle": "http://irail.be/vehicle/IC4516","occupancy":"http://api.irail.be/terms/medium","to":"http://irail.be/stations/NMBS/008872009"}' http://localhost:8008/feedback/occupancy.php`

+**Optional**: you can improve performance by using [APCu](http://php.net/manual/en/book.apcu.php).
+APCu in-memory caching will automaticly be used when the APCu extension is available.
+When installed, every request to the NMBS will be cached for 15 seconds.
 ## Update stations list ##

 Stations are updated through the irail/stations composer package.
 Just perform a `composer update` in the root of the project.